coderomayer/book-mates-client/README.md

 - **Categories and Filtering**: Explore books by categories and utilize filtering options to find available books with a quantity greater than zero.
 - **Borrow and Return**: Easily borrow books, track borrowed items, and return them with a user-friendly interface.
 - **Read Functionality**: Dive into dedicated pages to read content from specific books.
-- **Additional Logins**: Beyond email/password authentication, log in using alternative methods such as Google or GitHub.
+- **Additional Logins**: Beyond email/password authentication, log in using alternative methods such as Google.
-- **Librarian Role (Optional)**: Assign a "librarian" role to specific users for advanced book management privileges.

 ## Deployment